 The students will be subjected to two scheduled written exams, first Sub-Exams:

-Quizzes: (3-5) quizzes of (10-15) minutes will be conducted during the
+Quizzes: (3-5) quizzes of (10-15) minutes will beconducted during the any lecture.
+Individual studentwill be assessed accordingly.
+Participation:

 Homework Tutorials sheets will be handed out to the students and homework and projects: